radiantearth/stac-api-spec/item-search/README.md

 - **Extension [Maturity Classification](../extensions.md#extension-maturity):** Deprecated
 - **Definition**: [STAC API - Query Fragment](../fragments/query/)

+**Note** - the Query Extension is deprecated as of 1.0.0.
+Implementers are encouraged to use the Filter Extension instead.

 The STAC search endpoint, `/search`, by default only accepts a limited set of parameters to limit the results by properties.
 The Query extension adds a new parameter, `query`, that can take a number of comparison operators to match predicates between the fields requested and the values of Item objects.
 It can be used with both GET and POST, though